-We send any type of tangible good that you would normally need in a church.
-However, we are currently focusing on sending critical needs in bulk like sound amplification equipment, folding chairs/tables, and crayons.
+Although we can send any type of tangible good that you would normally need in a church, we are currently focusing on sending critical needs in bulk like sound amplification equipment, folding chairs/tables, and crayons.

 How Do You Know What Cuban Churches Need?